India–European Union relations: Defense Cooperation

+In June 2025, the EU and India launched a Strategic Dialogue on Foreign and Security Policy alongside their annual Security and Defense Consultations, while continuing sectoral dialogues on maritime security, cybersecurity, counterterrorism and non-proliferation.

+On 27 January 2026, the EU and India signed a Security and Defence Partnership with High Representative/Vice-President (HR/VP) Kaja Kallas representing the EU.
+The agreement establishes a comprehensive framework to guide strategic cooperation on peace, security, and defence, expanding collaboration in areas including maritime security, cyberdefense, counterterrorism, space security, emerging technologies, and capacity-building.
+It builds on longstanding EU-India security ties and reflects both sides’ commitment to addressing shared challenges, strengthening multilateral coordination, and promoting a stable, rules-based international order.

+Indian defence manufacturers have partnered with major European firms, including Airbus, Dassault, and Rheinmetall.

 Maritime Cooperation

 Maritime security has emerged as a critical area of cooperation between India and the European Union.
-The Joint Action Plan adopted in 2005, highlighted and emphasized on maritime cooperation.
+The Joint Action Plan adopted in 2005, highlighted and emphasised on maritime cooperation.
 In the past few decades, both India and the EU have stressed on the idea of freedom of navigation, maritime piracy, and adherence to United Nation Conventions on the Law of the Sea (UNCLOS) and the development of the blue economy and maritime infrastructure.
 Both have identified the Indo-Pacific as the new avenue for maritime cooperation.
 In January 2021, India and the EU hosted the first Maritime security dialogue in a virtual format.

+India has participated in joint maritime activities with European Union Naval Force (EUNAVFOR) focused on counter-piracy operations in June 2025 and continued its engagement with the EU project Enhancing Security Cooperation in and with Asia and the Indo-Pacific (ESIWA+).

 India-EU Cooperation on Climate Change

 In the realm of climate change, India-EU relations have witnessed a commitment of international agreements such as the Kyoto Protocol and the Paris agreement.
 They have been collectively pushing for a comprehensive framework for global governance on climate change.
 The EU has also invested in numerous programmes such as India-EU water partnership, solar park programme, and Facilitating Offshore Wind in India (FOWIND).
 One of the major investments was the signing of the 200 million EUR loan agreement between the EIB and the Indian Renewable Energy Development Agency.
 Notwithstanding all the progress made so far, the potential for India-EU cooperation in Solar and Green Hydrogen still remains largely untapped.